The idea that God's love is reckless was popularized by the worship song "Reckless Love" written by Caleb Culver, Cory Asbury and Ran Jackson.

 "The word is not to describe God himself, but to describe the love he shows us.
-From a human perspective, the way God gives himself up for us seems reckless."
+From a human perspective, the way God gives himself up for us appears reckless."

-Cory Asbury himself also came out with a defence for the word:
+Cory Asbury himself also came out with a defense for the use of the word 'reckless':

 "When I use the phrase, “the reckless love of God”, I’m not saying that God Himself is reckless.
 I am, however, saying that the way He loves, is in many regards, quite so." - Cory Asbury

-Firstly, to understand the controversy and why I take an issue with the word, we must look at the definition of 'reckless'.
+Firstly, to understand the controversy and why there is an issue with the word, we must look at the definition of 'reckless'.

 reckless. "utterly unconcerned about the consequences of some action; without caution; careless."